gdjohnson/TK19/concepts/game-theoretic pragmatics.md

 # Jäger 2007: Game-Theoretical Pragmatics
 > In his book *Using Language* (Clark 1996), [[Herb Clark]] makes a distinction between two approaches to the psychology of language.
 He favors what he calls an *action approach* to language use and distinguishes it from the more traditional *product approach*.
 The latter line of research focuses on linguistic *structures*, the former on *processes*.
 Clark’s distinction is also useful when considering languages of logic and logic-based approaches to natural language.
 While the language-as-product perspective may represent the mainstream of the logic-and-language line of research, the procedural aspects of language have been stressed over and over again by many researchers.
 (It is not a coincidence that a rather influential book on logical grammar, van Benthem 1991, is titled “Language in Action”.)

-From here, Jäger argues it is natural to take action as _interaction_, between agents who "have preferences regarding the outcome of their interaction"—in other words, the realm of [[strategy games]] or game theory.
+From here, Jäger argues it is natural to take action as _interaction_, between agents who "have preferences regarding the outcome of their interaction"—in other words, the realm of [[strategy game]] or game theory.

 > Game-theoretic semantics offers an alternative to Tarskian semantics because the meaning of a complex formula is not computed in terms of the truth conditions of its components, but with reference to the sub-games that correspond to these components.